An obstruction to the local lifting problem: Introduction

 which will be called {\em a local $G$-action}.
 Let $W(k)$ denote the ring of Witt vectors of $k$.
-The local lifting problem considers the following question: Does there exist an extension $\Lambda/W(k)$, and a representation
+The local lifting problem addresses the question: Does there exist an extension $\Lambda/W(k)$, that is $\Lambda$ is an integrally closed domain contained in a field extension of $\mathrm{Frac}(W(k))$, and a representation

 such that if $t$ is the reduction of $T$, then the action of $G$ on $\Lambda[[T]]$ reduces to the action of $G$ on $k[[t]]$?
-If the answer to the above question is positive, then we say that the $G$-action lifts to characteristic zero.
+If the answer to the above question is affirmative, then we say that the $G$-action lifts to characteristic zero.
 A group $G$ for which every local $G$-action on $k[[t]]$ lifts to characteristic zero is called {\em a local Oort group for $k$}.